Wadi Halfa

-DIN (وادي حلفا, /apd/, "Esparto Valley") is a city in the Northern state of Sudan on the shores of Lake Nubia near the border with Egypt.
+Wadi Halfa (Note: Formerly also romanized as Halfa and Wady Halfa.) (وادي حلفا, /apd/, "Esparto Valley") is a city in the Northern State of Sudan on the shores of Lake Nubia near the border with Egypt.
 It is the terminus of a rail line from Khartoum and the point where goods are transferred from rail to ferries going down the lake.
 As of 2007, the city had a population of 15,725.
 The city is located amidst numerous ancient Nubian antiquities and was the focus of much archaeological work by teams seeking to save artifacts from the flooding caused by the completion of the Aswan Dam.
+The Wadi Halfa Sailent, a disputed territory between Egypt and Sudan, is located to its north.

 Climate

 Wadi Halfa has a hot desert climate (Köppen climate classification BWh) typical of the Nubian Desert.
 Wadi Halfa receives each year the highest mean amount of bright sunshine, with an extreme value of 4,300 h, which is equal to 97–98 % of possible sunshine.
 In addition to this, the town receives a mean annual amount of rainfall of 0.5 mm.
 Many years usually pass without any rain falling on the ground.

 Wadi Halfa experiences long, hot summers and short, warm winters.
 The annual mean temperature is about 27 °C. From May to September, inclusively, the average highs exceed 40 °C. The annual mean rate of potential evaporation is also among the highest found throughout the world, totalling as much as 5,930 mm.